oSheqlyn/crypto_dashboard/README.md

 # Crypto Dashboard CLI 🪙

 A simple, terminal-based cryptocurrency dashboard built with Python.
-Get real-time crypto prices, 24-hour changes, and visual indicators for price movements—all in your command line!
+Get real-time crypto prices, 24-hour changes, and visual indicators for price movements all in your command line!

 ## Features